This article was co-written with Lynn Ehlers

 Keep in mind that students can be in different tiers for different needs at the same time.
 For example, a student might be in a Tier 2 or Tier 3 intervention for a social emotional need (such as self-management), while at the same time succeeding in Tier 1 for math.

-How are students identified for an intervention in MTSS?
+How are students identified for an MTSS intervention?

 Typically, students are identified as at-risk or below benchmark via a universal screening assessment, such as FAST.
 This is done at the beginning of the year and periodically throughout the year.
 Math, reading, and social emotional learning behaviors are screened.